apacheignite/documentation/sql/sql-queries.md

   ]
 }
 [/block]
-In the example above an instance of `SqlFieldsQuery` is created from `personCache` which name is treated as a default schema name right after that.
+In the example above, an instance of `SqlFieldsQuery` is created from `personCache` whose name is treated as a default schema name right after that.
 This is why `Person` object is accessed without explicitly specified schema name (`from Person as p`).
 As for `Organization` object, since it's stored in a separate cache named `orgCache`, the name of this cache must be set as a schema name explicitly in the query (`"orgCache".Organization as org`).
 [block:callout]
 {
   "type": "info",